strickek/ReadWriteDlm2.jl/README.md

 By default a pre-processing of floats takes place, which are parsed to strings with decimal mark changed from `'.'` to `','`.
-With a keyword argument another decimal mark can be defined, to switch off preprocessing set this to `decimal='.'`.
+With a keyword argument another decimal mark can be defined, to switch off pre-processing set this: `decimal='.'`.
 Like in Base readdlm(), `writedlm2()` write `3000.0` by default short as `3e3`.
 To write in the normal print() format set: `write_short=false`.